floriankraemer/floriankraemer.github.io/_posts/Documentation.markdown

 ### Testing Documentation

-Testing documentation documents the testing strategy, test cases, test plans, and test results used to verify and validate the software's functionality, performance, and reliability.
+Testing documentation document the testing strategy, test cases, test plans, and test results used to verify and validate the software's functionality, performance, and reliability.
 It ensures that the software meets the specified requirements and quality standards before deployment.

+Part of testing documentation can be the definition of SLOs as well, service level objectives.
+The documentation can contain also test results and reports to document an improvement or decline in quality.

+Testers, developers but also other stakeholders, especially those who have an interest in quality, want to read this type of documentation.

 ### Release Documentation